grscheller/neovim-notes/vimrcConfigFile.md

 ## Vim startup files

 Without this information, it can be very frustrating reverse engineer Vim behavior.
-A number of files are sourced before your editing session starts, where "sourced" means the commands in these files are entered as if in *Command Mode*, but without the initial `:`.
+Vim sources a number of files before your editing session starts.
+These files are examples of what is known as vimscript.
+Vimscript is a scripting language based *Command Mode*.

 First sourced is `/etc/vimrc`.
-Historically on Unix, this was the location for system-wide vim configuration changes.
+Historically on UNIX, this was the location for system-wide vim configuration changes.
 Now-a-days, this file has a command that causes vim to source your Linux distribution's vim-package related configuration changes.
-For Arch Linux this command is
+For Arch Linux this command is,

 ```
    runtime! archlinux.vim